OpenDSA/OpenDSA/RST/en/PIFLA/NFA.rst

 NFA vs. DFA: Which is more powerful?
 ------------------------------------

-.. inlineav:: NFAequivFS ff
-   :links:  DataStructures/FLA/FLA.css AV/PIFLA/FA/NFAequivFS.css
-   :scripts: DataStructures/FLA/FA.js DataStructures/PIFrames.js AV/PIFLA/FA/NFAequivFS.js
-   :output: show

 Now we are ready for the main event: Proving that every NFA can be converted to a DFA, and therefore the two machine types are equally powerful.
-We do this using Proof by Construction: We have an algorithm that converts any NFA to an equivalent DFA.
+We do this using Proof by Construction: Here is an algorithm that converts any NFA to an equivalent DFA.

 .. topic:: Theorem and Proof